-The International Learning Community brings together students with interest and passion international issues and experiences and fosters critical understanding of international concerns and dynamics in the contemporary world.
-The curricular and co-curricular offerings associated with the ILC serve to enhance global awareness, including understanding of and appreciation for cultural and religious diversity, international political structures and trends, global economic issues, and transnational environmental and social challenges.
-The Community also serves to connect international and U.S. students in a celebration of diverse cultures.
-International students who choose to reside in the community are always placed with roommates from the United States.
+The International Learning Community brings together students with interest and passion for international issues and experiences and fosters critical understanding of international concerns and dynamics in the contemporary world.
+The curricular and co-curricular offerings associated with the International LC serve to enhance global awareness, understanding of and appreciation for cultural and religious diversity, international political structures and trends, global economic issues, and transnational environmental and social challenges.
+The International LC is open to domestic and international students, allowing for cross-cultural conversations and sharing of experiences.

 |Explore||Attend events like the Chicago International Film Festival, visit the Hindu Temple of Greater Chicago, take a tour of the Baha'i, and navigate the cultural neighborhoods of Chicago.|

 |Engage||Enjoy group activities, cooking meals together, and sharing about your native cultures together.|

 First Year Seminar - Section 100 - Class 3374

 First Year Seminar - Section 113 - Class 3706

 ANTH100 Globalization & Local Cultures - Sect.
 6 - Class 4275

 THEO107 Introduction to Religion - Section 9 - Class 4373

 ANTH100 explores a wide range of human cultural phenomena and their changes through time, both short- and long-term.
 We will study a variety of local and transnational communities around the world in order to better understand the cultural consequences and complexities of globalization and related processes, including colonialism, trade, migration, and development.
 This course is required for International Studies majors, and is open to non-majors.
 Core Social and Cultural Knowledge Tier I